 - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below, which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - N/A: Not applicable ND: not detectable at testing limit ppb: parts per billion or micrograms per liter ppm: parts per million or milligrams per liter pCi/l: picocuries per liter (a measure of radiation). - Action Level (AL): The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements that a water system must follow.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - N/A: Not applicable - ND: not detectable at testing limit ppb: parts per billion or micrograms per liter ppm: parts per million or milligrams per liter pCi/l: picocuries per liter (a measure of radiation). - Action Level (AL): The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements that a water system must follow. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.

-Regulated Contaminant MCL MCLG Our Water Sample Date (If not in '12) Violation Yes / No Typical Source of Contaminant Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Arsenic (ppb) 10ppb 0 ND003 2/04/2011 No Nitrate 10 10 ND 4/2012 No Discharge from steel and pulp mills; Erosion of natural deposits Fluoride (ppm) ND-0.15 4/2012 4/2012 No Erosion of natural deposits.
-Discharge fertilizer and aluminum factorie Unregulated Contaminant Sodium (ppm) NA NA 5-18 mg/l 4/2012 No Erosion of natural deposits Contaminant Subject to AL Action Level 90% of Samples &lt; This Level Number of Samples Above AL Lead (ppb) 15 4 ppb 2011 1 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppm) 1300 180 ppb 2011 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives
+Regulated Contaminant MCL MCLG Our Water Sample Date (If not in '16) Violation Yes / No Typical Source of Contaminant Arsenic (ppb) 10 0 ND-6 09/2014 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Nitrate (ppm) 10 10 0.7 09/2016 No Discharge from steel and pulp mills; Erosion of natural deposits Fluoride (ppm) 4 4 0.11 09/2016 No Erosion of natural deposits.
+Discharge from fertilizer and aluminum factories.
+Unregulated Contaminant Sodium (ppm) NA NA 6-19 09/2016 No Erosion of natural deposits Contaminant Subject to AL Action Level 90% of Samples < This Level Number of Samples Above AL Lead (ppb) 15 3 ppb 09/2014 0 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppb) 1300 238 ppb 09/2014 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives